-Prerequisite: Economics 211 and Computer Science 110.
+Prerequisite: Economics 211 and Computer Science 110 or 210.

-ECON 350 Environmental Economics
+ECON 350 Environmental and Natural Resource Economics

 The economic analysis of exhaustible and renewable resources.
 Topics include the design and impact of government policy as it pertains to water and air pollution, global warming, endangered species, sustainable economic growth, and a host of other environmental problems.